jennfshr/vnc2hpc/README.md

 ### [-I|--interactive] (optional) Run vncserver inside an interactive job on $MACHINE

+Pass -I to the script to request a vncserver launched within an interactive allocation on the cluster.

 -----

 ### [-A|--account] (optional) Without, vnc2hpc submits job with $USER default account in Slurm

+Pass `-A <accountname>` if you'd like to schedule the interactive allocation under a particular Slurm Account.

 -----

 ### [-Q|--qos] (optional) Without, vnc2hpc submits job with $USER qos defaults in Slurm

+Use `-Q <qos>` to run Slurm interactive allocation under a particular Slurm quality of service (qos).

 -----

 ### [-R|--reservation] (optional) For use when targeting nodes in a Slurm reservation

+Use `-R <reservation>` to target a Slurm reservation on the cluster.

 -----

 ### [-T|--time]	(optional) Without, vnc2hpc submits job with $USER walltime defaults in Slurm

+Use `-T <time>` in the HH:MM:SS format required by slurm to allocate a job with the non-default walltime.

 -----

 ### [-C|--constraint] (optional) For use when targeting nodes with Slurm Constraints

+Use `-C <constraint>` if a particular constraint is required on the desired target nodes.

 -----

 ### [-P|--partition] (optional) For use when targeting nodes in Slurm partition

+Use `-P <partition>` if you want your job to run under a non-default partition on the cluster.

 -----

 ### [-N|--numnodes]	(optional) Default: 1

+Use `-N <numnodes>` to adjust how many nodes are requested in your Slurm allocation invocation.

 -----